dannguyen/journalism-syllabi/README.md

 <a href="http://kbpublisher.gu-scs.com/kb_file/WebFiles/MPS%20Journalism/MPS%20JO%20Syllabi/MPS%20JO%20Spring%202010/MPJO720.Computer.Assisted.Reporting.RBenincasa.10a.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Students will learn the basics of doing computer-assisted reporting in today’s complex and dynamic media world.
+        Students will learn the basics of doing computer-assisted reporting in today’s complex and dynamic media world.
 We’ll work on developing marketable data- driven storytelling skills for news, enterprise and investigative coverage.
-Lectures will be tailored to the current state of the art in data repo...</em></p>
+Lectures will be tailored to the current state of the art in data repo
+        </small></p>

         <p>Instructors: Robert Benincasa @RobertBenincasa</p>
     </td>
     <td>
-        Georgetown University
+        <small>Georgetown University</small>
     </td>
   </tr>